 3 "Soldiers will be called on to make personal sacrifices - including the ultimate sacrifice - in the service of the nation.
 In putting the needs of the nation and the Army before their own, they forgo some of the rights enjoyed by those outside the Armed Forces.
 In return, British soldiers must always be able to expect fair treatment, to be valued and respected as individuals, and that they (and their families) will be sustained and rewarded by commensurate terms and conditions of service.
 In the same way the unique nature of military land operations means that the Army differs from all other institutions, and must be sustained and provided for accordingly by the nation.
 This mutual obligation forms the Military Covenant between the nation, the Army and each individual soldier; an unbreakable common bond of identity and responsibility which has sustained the Army throughout its history.
 It has perhaps its greatest manifestation in the annual commemoration of Armistice Day, when the nation keeps covenant with those who have made the ultimate sacrifice, giving their lives in action."
-From 'Soldiering - the Military Covenant', Ministry of Defence, 2000.
-The consultation process around the first draft revealed considerable misgivings across the church about using the Military Covenant as a basis for the Covenant for Clergy Care and Wellbeing.
-The Working Party has therefore decided not to pursue the parallel in its final draft.
+From 'Soldiering - the Military Covenant', Ministry of Defence, 2000 offered a way of expressing mutual expectations that aligned adequately with biblical understandings of covenant.
+Nevertheless, in the light of our conversations, the Working Group has concluded that it wishes to slightly adjust the title of the proposed Covenant to A Covenant for Clergy Care and Wellbeing.
+We believe this inclusion makes more explicit the nature of pastoral care within a Christian context.
+Furthermore, we were struck by the comments of Forces' Chaplains to our Chair that one unforeseen effect of the Military Covenant was to demand more of servicemen and women, rather than to demonstrate the nation's support for them.
+We are therefore very aware that, in order for this Covenant to be gift to the church and its ordained ministers rather than an additional burden, the context in which we set covenantal expectations needs to be one of encouragement rather than demand.